avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 Sequences in the NCBI Sequence Database (or EMBL/DDBJ) are identified by an accession number.
 This is a unique number that is only associated with one sequence.
-For example, the accession number L42023 is for the *Haemophilus influenzae* Rd KW20 genome sequence.
+For example, the accession number NC\_001477 is for the DEN-1 Dengue virus genome sequence.
 The accession number is what identifies the sequence.
 It is reported in scientific papers describing that sequence.